chtphuc/Readable.ai/README.md

 ### 4\.
 Merge for Inference Speed

 This is a critical optimization step.
 The `merge_and_unload()` command permanently fuses the adapter's weights into the base model.
-This creates a single, highly efficient model and significantly speeds up inference.
+This creates a single, highly efficient model and **significantly speeds up inference**.

 ```python
 model = model.merge_and_unload()